It’s important for our students to have many types of learning experiences while in class at Brock, and outside the classroom walls.

 Study Abroad and International Exchanges

-The Office of International Services can assist all academically qualified Brock students to locate a university exchange partner abroad and set up a custom program of studies which will complement your degree program at Brock.
+Brock International can assist all academically qualified Brock students to locate a university exchange partner abroad and set up a custom program of studies which will complement your degree program at Brock.